 Two PSC-approved Maryland offshore wind projects will make Maryland an offshore wind leader.
 The offshore wind developments off the coast of Delaware and Ocean City will benefit public health and the economy.

-On April 27, nine organizations, including Chesapeake PSR, filed an Amicus brief in support of a 2015 landmark Montgomery County, Maryland ordinance that restricts the use of toxic pesticides on public and private land.
+Chesapeake PSR and other groups filed an amicus brief in support of a 2015 landmark Montgomery County, Maryland law that restricts the use of toxic pesticides on public and private land.

-Chesapeake PSR and other environmental and health groups are fighting to prevent Scott Pruitt's USEPA from unlawfully rolling back important health protections for our nation's waterways from toxic water waste from US coal power plants.
+Chesapeake PSR joined other environmental and health groups in a lawsuit to prevent Scott Pruitt's EPA from unlawfully rolling back important health protections for our nation's waterways from toxic water waste from US coal power plants.

-The Nuclear Weapons Ban Treaty negotiations began March 27, 2017 at the U.N.
-More than 115 nations participated on the first day, but, as expected, the U.S. and other nuclear-armed states boycotted the talks.
+The U.S. boycotted the Nuclear Weapons Ban Treaty negotiations that began March 27, 2017 at the U.N.
+More than 115 nations participated on the first day, but, as expected, the U.S. and other nuclear-armed states boycotted.